sbogucki12/SpaASMR2018/README.md

 **Day Four (March 10, 2018)**
 + Sorted videos view now displays via table with links to watch videos.
 + Created a very rough draft homepage.
++ Fixed the forms on the front page, made an error page, hooked up controllers.
+Basic functionality is successful!

 ## Screenshots